HOW WE LIFT THE WORLD

 We have tried to improve self esteem by telling kids they are great, without appreciating their unique "greatness".

 We have become dependent on test scores as a reflection of intelligence so we teach to the test instead of teaching how to learn.
 We teach children what to think and devalue their natural curiosity by putting “knowledge” ahead of understanding.
-We teach children that they can be anything, do anything and change the world but then we do everything for them – diminishing their trust in us and themselves.
+We teach children that they can be anything, do anything and lift the world but then we do everything for them – diminishing their trust in us and themselves.

 We have a society of young people who have been conditioned to look outwards for positive reinforcement with a near absent sense of cause and effect.
 Their sense of self and what they feel is tied to external factors and they are answerable only to their feelings.
 Their value system is about immediate reward, recognition, attention, importance, having a platform and making an impact but there is little lasting fulfillment.